stijnwop/guidanceSteering/README.md

 ![For Farming Simulator 19](https://img.shields.io/badge/Farming%20Simulator-19-FF7C00.svg) [![Releases](https://img.shields.io/github/release/stijnwop/guidanceSteering.svg)](https://github.com/stijnwop/guidanceSteering/releases)

 ## Publishing
 Only Wopster is allowed to publish any of this code as a mod to any mod site, or file sharing site.
 The code is open for your own use, but give credit where due.
-I will not accept support for any version of Guidance Steering that is obtained from a sketchy mod website.
-This really holds back the development and adds no value or fun for me!
+I will not accept support for any 'version' of Guidance Steering that is obtained from a sketchy mod page.
+Versioning is controlled by me and not by any other page.
+This confuses people and really holds back the development which results in no fun for me!

 ## Warning!
 Please be aware that this is a ***DEVELOPMENT VERSION***!